milanwiedemann/milanwiedemanncom/content/cv.md

 ## Research and Clinical Experience

-Alongside my PhD I am working as a part-time Research Assistant at the Oxford Centre for Anxiety Disorders and Trauma, University of Oxford.
-I am mainly involved in filming patient testimonies and videos with clinical psychologists for internet treatments as well as creating videos for training clinical psychologists in specialised cognitive behavioural treatments.
+Alongside my PhD I'm working as a part-time Research Assistant at the Oxford Centre for Anxiety Disorders and Trauma, University of Oxford.
+I'm mainly involved in filming patient testimonies and videos with clinical psychologists for internet treatments as well as creating videos for training clinical psychologists in specialised cognitive behavioural treatments.

-Research Assistant, Oxford Centre for Anxiety Disorders and Trauma, University of Oxford.
+From 2015 to 2016 I was working as a Research Assistant at the Oxford Centre for Anxiety Disorders and Trauma, University of Oxford filming patient testimonies and creating whiteboard animations.
-Filming patient testimonies and videos with clinical psychologists for an internet treatment for Posttraumatic Stress Disorder.
-Creating whiteboard videos and animating psychoeducational illustrations.
-Handling multiple projects simultaneously from start to final edit, working together with professors, clinical psychologists and research assistants.
-Uploading text, video and audio content to online therapy programmes for Posttraumatic Stress Disorder and Social Anxiety Disorder.
-Interviewing and assessing potential employees.

-Research Assistant, Institute of Clinical Psychology, Technische Universität Braunschweig.
-Conducting clinical interviews with adolescents for a longitudinal study.
-Analysing quantitative data from a longitudinal study (e.g. multiple regression).
-Managing and setting up large databases for national and international research teams.
+From 2012 to 2015 I was working as a Research Assistant alongside my BSc and MSc programmes at the Institute of Clinical Psychology, Technische Universität Braunschweig.
+I was conducting clinical interviews with adolescents for a longitudinal study.
+Further, I was involved in managing and setting up databases for national and international research teams.

 ## Teaching Experience

-Tutor, Institute of Clinical Psychology, Technische Universität Braunschweig.
-Module: Practical Course of Psychological Diagnostics.
-Teaching undergraduate students in basic diagnostic skills.
-Introducing students to diagnostic instruments used in the field of clinical and organisational psychology (e.g. CBCL, SCID I and II, IDCL, PHQ-9, GAD-7).
+From 2014 to 2015 I was working as a tutor in the module _Practical Course of Psychological Diagnostics_ at the Institute of Clinical Psychology, Technische Universität Braunschweig.
+This module focussed on teaching undergraduate students in basic diagnostic skills and introducing them to diagnostic instruments used in the field of clinical and organisational psychology (e.g. CBCL, SCID I and II, PHQ-9, GAD-7).

-Teaching Assistant, Institute of Clinical Psychology, Technische Universität Braunschweig.
+In 2014 I was working as a Teaching Assistant in the module _Fundamentals of Psychological Diagnostics_ at the Institute of Clinical Psychology, Technische Universität Braunschweig.
-Module: Fundamentals of Psychological Diagnostics.
-Teaching students in statistical analysis of questionnaire data.
-Creating and managing large datasets for questionnaire data.
+The modules focus was on teaching students in statistical analysis of questionnaire data and creating and managing large datasets for questionnaire data.

-Tutor, Institute of Methodology and Biopsychology, Technische Universität Braunschweig.
-Module: Laboratory Experience and Analysis with Statistical Software.
-Introducing students to the basics of SPSS and R.
-Teaching undergraduate students in significance testing and inferential tests.
+From 2012 to 2014 I was working as a Tutor in the module _Laboratory Experience and Analysis with Statistical Software_ at the Institute of Methodology and Biopsychology, Technische Universität Braunschweig introducing students to the basics of SPSS and R .

 ## Selection of Professional Developement